Slay the Spire - Review

 Potions can also provide a useful resource to your combat encounters.
 I don’t think they’re especially useful a majority of the time.
 However, I’ve had plenty of moments in which the potions I had on hand saved me from certain annihilation.
 Like relics, there are various common potions, as well as potions specific to the hero you’re playing as.

 Meanwhile, curses are cards that get added to your inventory and have negative effects.
 Some are harmless and just take up space in your hand, while others cause damage or debuff your character.
 Some of these curses can truly break your chances of progressing if you aren’t careful.
-Since you get curses in the form of cards, there are methods in which you can remove them from your deck, with one exception.
+Since you get curses in the form of cards, there are methods by which you can remove them from your deck, with one exception.
 While progressing on the path, you might encounter random events.
 These events might give you rewards or even the opportunity to remove cards from your deck.
 You can also encounter a merchant who sells cards, relics, and potions.
 He also has the ability to remove cards from your deck for a price.

 That’s a very quick view of Slay the Spire’s gameplay in a nutshell.
 As you can tell, there’s a fair amount of complexity to the game.
 However, it smartly presents all of this and slows your progress enough to help it all settle in over time, and over the course of the many deaths you will experience.
 I have yet to actually beat the game with all this knowledge I’ve gained because it gets so difficult in the late game.
 Yet, losing is not a devastating or frustrating experience.
 It’s mostly just a moment to acknowledge mistakes or the misfortune of bad luck, and an opportunity to just start over once again.